-5.1 Linking a Person-Level File to the Outpatient Visit File
+5.1 Linking a 2000 Person-Level File to the 2000 Outpatient Visit File

-Merging characteristics of interest from other MEPS files (e.g., 1999 Population Characteristics File, or the1999 Use and Expenditure File) expands the scope of potential estimates.
+Merging characteristics of interest from other MEPS files (e.g., 2000 Population Characteristics File, or the 2000 Use and Expenditure File) expands the scope of potential estimates.
 For example, to estimate the total number of outpatient visits for persons with specific characteristics (e.g., age, race, and sex), population characteristics from a person-level file need to be merged onto the outpatient visit file.
 This procedure is illustrated below.
-The 1999 Appendix File provides additional detail on how to merge MEPS data files.
+The MEPS 2000 Appendix File, HC-051I, provides additional detail on how to merge MEPS data files.

-- 1) Create data set PERSX by sorting the Full Year Population Characteristics file, by the person identifier, DUPERSID.
-Keep only variables to be merged on to the outpatient visit file and DUPERSID. - 2) Create data set OPAT by sorting the outpatient visit file by person identifier, DUPERSID. - 3) Create final date set NEWOPAT by merging these two files by DUPERSID, keeping only records on the outpatient visit file.
+- 1) Create data set PERSX by sorting the Full Year Population Characteristics file by the person identifier, DUPERSID.
+Keep only variables to be merged onto the outpatient visit file and DUPERSID. - 2) Create data set OPAT by sorting the outpatient visit file by person identifier, DUPERSID. - 3) Create final data set NEWOPAT by merging these two files by DUPERSID, keeping only records on the outpatient visit file.